andrew/ultimate-awesome/README.md

 - [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .
 - [awesome-llm-quantization](https://github.com/pprp/awesome-llm-quantization) - Awesome list for LLM quantization.
 - [awesome-polymer](https://github.com/Granze/awesome-polymer) - A collection of awesome Polymer resources.
+- [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
 - [awesome-continuous-ai](https://github.com/githubnext/awesome-continuous-ai) - An awesome list of Continuous AI Actions and Frameworks.
 - [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [ProjectSoundtracks](https://github.com/sarthology/ProjectSoundtracks) - 🎧 List of best Soundtracks to boost your Productivity and Focus.
+- [awesome-video](https://github.com/sitkevij/awesome-video) - A curated list of awesome video frameworks, libraries, specifications and software.
 - [awesome-odoo](https://github.com/desdelinux/awesome-odoo) - A curated list of awesome Odoo resources.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [Python-developer-roadmap](https://github.com/ErdemOzgen/Python-developer-roadmap) - Roadmap for becoming Python developer.